10 Things to Know for Tuesday | Taiwan News

 Your daily look at late-breaking news, upcoming events and the stories that will be talked about Tuesday:

-The president returns to Washington to face a hefty legislative to-do list, critical midterm elections and thorny issues abroad.
+The president returns to Washington from his Florida club to face a hefty legislative to-do list, critical midterm elections and thorny issues abroad.

 Anti-government demonstrations see their deadliest night as "armed protesters" try to overrun military bases and police stations before security forces repel them, killing 10 people, Iranian state TV says.